ICICLE-ai/harvest/my-website/agenda/index.md

           <td>
           <strong>Invited Talk 2</strong> <br />
           <strong>Speaker:</strong> <a href="https://cs.ucsb.edu/people/faculty/rich-wolski">Rich Wolski</a>, University of California Santa Barbara, USA<br />
+          <p>Professor of Computer Science, Duval Presidential Chair in Energy Efficiency</p>
+          <strong>Title:</strong><br />
+            <p>xGFabric: Coupling Sensor Networks and High-performance Computing
+            Facilities with Advanced Wireless Networks for Near Real-Time Simulation of Digital Agriculture</p>
+          <strong>Abstract:</strong><br />
+            <p>Modern agriculture faces urgent challenges from climate variability and
+            increasing global demands that require rapid, real-time decision support.
+            Traditional High-performance computing systems, remotely sited sensor networks fail to provide the unified, adaptive insights needed for optimal crop management and biosecurity.
+Emerging 5G/6G technologies—with adaptive low-latency and high-throughput capabilities—offer a transformative
+            opportunity to bridge this gap by creating a resilient, unified, and secure digital-physical fabric, enabling innovative scientific applications in digital agriculture.</p>
+            <p>In this talk, we will present xGFabric -- and end-to-end system for coupling
+            IoT devices and actuators with HPC systems to implement "modeling-in-the-loop" applications. xGFabric takes advantage of
+            innovations in 5G/6G network infrastructure and a full-stack distributed runtime system to unify computing, network, and storage devices at all device scales.
+We will discuss the xGFabric architecture and discuss a working prototype that uses in-the-loop Computational Fluid Dynamics to generates real-time predictions of growing conditions for citrus in a specialized facility located in the California Central Valley.</p>
+            <strong>Bio:</strong><br />
+              <p>Dr. Rich Wolski is a Professor of Computer Science at the University of California, Santa Barbara (UCSB) where he holds the Duval Presidential Chair in Energy Efficiency.
+Having received his M.S. and Ph.D.  degrees from the University of California at Davis (while a research scientist at Lawrence Livermore National Laboratory) he has also held positions at the University of California, San Diego, and the University of Tennessee, the the San Diego Supercomputer Center and Lawrence Berkeley National Laboratory.
+Rich has led several national scale research efforts in the area of distributed systems and is the progenitor of the Eucalyptus open source cloud project.</p>
           </td>
         </tr>
          <tr>